EC directs states to provide adequate security to star campaigners during poll period

 On Thursday, gunshots were fired at Owaisi's vehicle at Hapur in western Uttar Pradesh when he was returning to Delhi after campaigning for the assembly elections.

-Uttar Pradesh, Uttarakhand, Goa, Punjab and Manipur will go for assembly polls from February 10 to March 7.
+Assembly polls will be held in Uttar Pradesh, Uttarakhand, Goa, Punjab and Manipur from February 10 to March 7.

 Follow us on Facebook | Twitter | Dailymotion | YouTube